What Is Digital Supply Chain Management?

 Definition 1: Supply Chain + Digital

-In the first definition, “digital supply chain” is typically used when discussing how the development and implementation of advanced digital technologies (IoT, blockchain, machine learning, artificial intelligence, predictive analytics, etc.) can drive improvements to traditional supply chains.
+In the first definition, “digital supply chain” refers to how the development and implementation of advanced digital technologies (IoT, blockchain, machine learning, artificial intelligence, predictive analytics, etc.) can drive improvements to traditional supply chains.

 For example, in McKinsey’s concept of the “next-generation digital supply chain,” supply chain leaders ought to “place sensors in everything, create networks everywhere, automate anything, and analyze everything to significantly improve performance and customer satisfaction.”